batmany13/getting_started/dev_cadence.md

 __Continuous Delivery__

 We follow a continuous delivery model.
-This means, all changes that are merged into master (more info about branching strategy [here](branching.md)).
+This means, all changes are merged into master (more info about branching strategy [here](branching.md)).
 This pretty much can happen at any time, and we shouldn't ever be afraid of "pushing to production".
 Even if there's a bigger change going in, we should be taking bit sized chunks in implementing it.
 This model almost forces us to think of problems in smaller consumable chunks, as you never want to have a branch or deployment that has been under development for too long without merging into branch and ran in production

 __Weekly Sprints__